 The Development Application (DA) for the refurbishment of the Police Cottage was approved in June 2021.
 The Public Exhibition for the DA proposal has now closed.
 You can view the DA via Council’s online DA tracker by searching for DA 20/0628 here

 When will work begin on site?

-Council is partnering with AMA Projects Pty Ltd to deliver the adaptive reuse of the historic Police Cottage.
+Council partnered with AMA Projects Pty Ltd to deliver the adaptive reuse of the historic Police Cottage.
 AMA Projects were chosen following a competitive tender process where they demonstrated expertise in heritage refurbishments.

-Construction has commenced on the refurbishment of the Police Cottage at Emu Plains, following an official ground-breaking ceremony on 14 December 2021.
+Construction on the refurbishment of the Police Cottage at Emu Plains has now reached completion, following an official ribbon-cutting ceremony on 18 November 2022.

 Who will operate the café and restaurant?

 In June 2021, Council conducted a formal Request for Tender for a hospitality operator for the Police Cottage.

 In October 2021, renowned retailer 2773 Café Glenbrook (2773) was announced as the food and beverage operator for the Police Cottage.